itxmjr/Language-Translator/README.md

 ---

 <div align="center">
-  <sub>Built with ❤️ by M Jawad ur Rehman using Streamlit and Python.</sub>
+  <sub>Built with ❤️ by M Jawad ur Rehman using Next.js and Python.</sub>
 </div>